How to begin the low FODMAP diet - your complete starter pack

 • You have IBS and your digestion isn’t happy!

-• You’ve looked online but felt frustrated by conflicting advice.
+• You’ve looked online but felt frustrated by conflicting advice about what to eat.

 • You want to start the low FODMAP diet properly, without wasting months on trial and error.